brooklynrail/brooklynrail-platform/content/events/2022/09/dani-and-sheilah-restack-cuts-in-the-day.md

 title: "Dani and Sheilah ReStack: Cuts in the Day"
 deck: "Featuring ReStack and Amanda Gluibizzi "
 summary: Multimedia collaborators Dani and Sheilah ReStack join Rail Art Editor Amanda Gluibizzi for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by sua yoo.
 people:
   - person: dani-and-sheilah-restack
   - person: amanda-gluibizzi
+poets:
+  - person: sua-yoo
 date: 2022-10-31T13:00:00-0500
 end_date: 2022-10-31T14:30:00-0500
 series: 680